dragongoose/bouncing-dvd-logo/README.md

 # bouncing-dvd-logo
-A bouncing DVD logo made in haxe
+A bouncing DVD logo made in haxe with kha

+This project was only made to learn the language.